ParaCoToUl/noarr-structures/README.md

 			matrix.at<'x', 'y'>(j, i));
 ```

-In this snippet the actual physical layout of the matrix is not relevant to the way it is accessed.
-If the data were stored, for example, in an (contiguous) array of columns, it could still be accessed the same way.
+In this snippet, the actual physical layout of the matrix is not relevant to the way it is accessed.
+If the data were stored, for example, in a (contiguous) array of columns, it could still be accessed the same way.
 This contrasts with traditional C/C++ data structures.

 ## Using the library

-Noarr structures is a header-only library, so only include path need to be added.
+Noarr Structures is a header-only library, so only its include path needs to be added.
 The include path should point to the `/include` folder of this repository.

 ```cmake
 # the CMake line that adds the include directory